pgEdge/spock/README.md

 Some additional requirements are covered in [Limitations and Restrictions](#limitations-and-restrictions).

-## Installation from source code

-Source code installs are the same as for any other PostgreSQL extension built using PGXS.

-Make sure the directory containing `pg_config` from the PostgreSQL release is listed in your `PATH` environment variable.
-You might have to install a `-dev` or `-devel` package for your PostgreSQL release from your package manager if you don't have `pg_config`.

-Then run `make` to compile, and `make install` to install.
-You might need to use `sudo` for the install step.

 ## Usage

 This section describes basic usage of the Spock replication extension.
+It should be noted the pgEdge, when you install the Spock extension, does this quick setup for you (and more).

 ### Quick setup

 First the PostgreSQL server has to be properly configured to support logical
 decoding: